-1930 Cole Porter scandalizes Broadway with the streetwalker's lament, "Love For Sale," in the musical The New Yorkers, which opens tonight at B.S.
+1930 Cole Porter scandalizes Broadway with the streetwalker's lament, "Love For Sale," in the musical The New Yorkers, which opens at B.S.
 Moss's Broadway Theatre for a run of 168 performances.
 Included in the huge cast are Jimmy Durante and Fred Waring's Pennsylvanians.

 1979 Today's Saturday matinee of Grease is the 3,243 performance, making it the longest running show in Broadway history to that point.
-Grease passes Fiddler on the Roof, which had overtaken Life With Father in 1972, when this production of Grease was 128 performances into its pre-Broadway run.
+Grease passes Fiddler on the Roof, which had overtaken Life With Father in 1972, when Grease was 128 performances into its pre-Broadway run.
 The long-run title is now held by Andrew Lloyd Webber's The Phantom of the Opera.

-1994 Not a good date for Faith Prince, who opens on Broadway playing a dead housewife who returns to life in Donald Margulies' What's Wrong With This Picture?.
+1994 Not a good date for Faith Prince, who opens on Broadway playing a dead housewife who returns to life in Donald Margulies' What's Wrong With This Picture?
 It runs 12 performances at the Brooks Atkinson Theatre.

-1999 Liza Minnelli opens her new show, Minnelli on Minnelli, tonight at the site of her mother's triumphant stage appearance decades earlier: The Palace Theatre.
-Minnelli on Minnelli is a musical tribute to Vincente Minnelli, featuring songs from movies that had been directed by Minnelli, sung by his daughter, Liza, such as "The Boy Next Door" from "Meet Me in St. Louis" and "I Got Rhythm" from "An American in Paris."
+1999 Liza Minnelli opens her new show, Minnelli on Minnelli, at the site of her mother's triumphant stage appearance decades earlier: The Palace Theatre.
+Minnelli on Minnelli is a musical tribute to Vincente Minnelli, featuring songs from movies that had been directed by Minnelli, sung by his daughter, Liza, such as "The Boy Next Door" from Meet Me in St. Louis and "I Got Rhythm" from An American in Paris.

-2002 Baz Luhrmann's staging of the opera La Boheme opens on Broadway today, with a directorial concept that makes it resemble a Broadway musical.
-The show will run 228 performances and win a special Tony honor for its three rotating casts of leads.
+2002 Baz Luhrmann's staging of the opera La Boheme opens on Broadway, with a directorial concept that makes it resemble a Broadway musical.
+The show runS 228 performances and winS a special Tony honor for its three rotating casts of leads.

 2011 The LeVay family of Lydia R. Diamond's Stick Fly gather at their plush Martha's Vineyard home for a summer weekend of scrabble and secrets.
-Tony winner Ruben Santiago-Hudson, Dule Hill, Mekhi Phifer and Tracie Thoms star in the comedy that opens on Broadway at the Cort Theatre.
+Tony winner Ruben Santiago-Hudson, Dule Hill, Mekhi Phifer, and Tracie Thoms star in the comedy that opens on Broadway at the Cort Theatre.